ANTERIOR CERVICAL DISCECTOMY & FUSION

 - To gain access to your spinal discs, your surgeon will make an incision.

 - Your surgeon will move through your anterior muscle to get to the disc that is damaged and will completely remove the disc.

 - The removed disc will be replaced either through a bone graft or arthroplasty.

 Since this is an outpatient surgery, you will be able to return home on the same day as the procedure.
 You will likely experience pain in and around the area that was operated on for a few weeks.
 Your doctor may recommend certain medications for the pain if needed.
 Most people return to their routines within 6 weeks or less.
-Once you’ve fully recovered you’ll have complete relief from all those spinal disc issues.
+Once you’ve fully recovered, patients typically see chronic pain relief.